 When launching Bridge, Command-Option (Mac)/Control-Alt (Win) + Shift to choose “Reset Preferences”, Purge Entire Thumbnail Cache”, and/or Reset Standard Workspaces”.

-In this video tutorial (What’s New in Bridge CS4), Julieanne Kost shows you how easy it is to trim valuable time off of your workflow with the new advancements in Adobe Bridge CS4.
+In this video tutorial, Julieanne Kost shows you how easy it is to trim valuable time off of your workflow with the new advancements in Adobe Bridge CS4.

-Discover the new features in Adobe Bridge CS4 in this video tutorial (New Features of Adobe Bridge CS4), as Julieanne Kost walks through the new features, tools, refined interface and integration with Photoshop and Adobe Camera Raw.
+Discover the new features in Adobe Bridge CS4 in this video tutorial, as Julieanne Kost walks through the new features, tools, refined interface and integration with Photoshop and Adobe Camera Raw.

 In this video tutorial (Working with Lightroom and Adobe Bridge), Julieanne Kost demonstrates the push and pull of metadata to allow Lightroom and Bridge to work together so that your photographs appear the same in both applications.